-As of September 30, 2014, Videocon d2h had an outstanding secured indebtedness of Rs.28,711.54 million from banks and financial institutions and indebtedness of Rs.2,250.00 million from Videocon Industries.
+As of September 30, 2014 and February 28, 2015, Videocon d2h had an outstanding secured indebtedness of Rs.28,711.54 million and Rs.32,019.35 million, respectively, from banks and financial institutions, and indebtedness of Rs.2,250.00 million from Videocon Industries on such dates.
 While Videocon d2h intends to repay certain loans from scheduled banks from the proceeds of the Issue, it may incur additional indebtedness in the future.
 Its indebtedness could have several important consequences, including but not limited to the following: